Ambrose Little, Software Guy

 I’ve been making software professionally since the late nineties, in companies ranging from tiny shops to large enterprises, making both internal corporate and commercial software.

-For almost a decade before that, I worked at Infragistics, a commercial software vendor with a long history in UI and UX tools for software developers and designers, where I served in many roles over the years, ending up as the director of product development for over 90 software developers in their developer tools division.
+Recently, I was the (first) director of engineering at a great little company called TelTech.
+They hack the mobile phone experience with apps that give people more control of what happens with their phone calls.
+I led a small but dedicated team of great engineers responsible for the whole kit and caboodle.
+And for almost a decade before that, I worked at Infragistics, a commercial software vendor with a long history in UI and UX tools for software developers and designers, where I served in many roles over the years, ending up as the director of product development for over 90 software developers in their developer tools division.

 In my time I’ve held many roles spanning most disciplines in software development: developer, architect, product manager, interaction designer, and more.
 (See LinkedIn below for the whole history.)
 I’ve worked in and led software efforts in many contexts and many stacks, and I always love tackling new challenges.

 In my free time, I like growing my beard, spending time with my wife and kids, smoking meats, brewing beers, and just generally chillin out.

 - A thoughtful, fun-loving but immensely driven guy who really cares about the people who work with and for him as well as making awesome things with them.

 - Something of a perfectionist, but reasonably so.